2016 White Book Award Winners Announced

-The 63rd annual celebration of the WAW Children’s Book Awards, supported in part by the Trusler Foundation, will be Oct.
-3, 2015.
-During that day, schoolchildren from across the state of Kansas travel to Emporia for special events including lock-ins, author readings and book signings along with a parade through campus to the awards ceremony itself.
+The 64th annual celebration of the WAW Children’s Book Awards program, directed by Emporia State University and supported in part by the Trusler Foundation, will be Oct.
+1, 2016.
+During that day, schoolchildren from across the state of Kansas travel to Emporia for special events including lock-ins, author readings and book signings along with a pep rally on campus before the awards ceremony itself.
 Many teachers use travel to the book awards as incentives in their school reading programs.

 Student representatives present the winning authors with their White Award medals during the awards ceremony that concludes the special day.